APPRENTICESHIP FUNDING & INCENTIVES

 Accessing and claiming funding for apprenticeships

-The government’s apprenticeship service makes it easier for employers to claim the incentive for these apprentices will open on 11th January and will close on 15th May 2022.
-All claims for the new government incentives must also be made through the service.
+The application window for employers to claim the incentive for these apprentices will open on 11th January and will close on 15th May 2022.
+All claims for the government incentives must be made through the Apprenticeship Service.
 Please contact us on 0330 1000 610 if you need further details or assistance in setting this up.

 * Employers can apply for the incentive payment for new apprentices who have an employment start date of 1st October 2021 to 31st January 2022.
-The apprenticeship start date must be from 1st October 2021 to 31st March 2021.
-They must not have been in employment within the organisation six months before the contact dates begins.
+The apprenticeship start date must be from 1st October 2021 to 31st March 2022..
+The apprentice must not have been in employment within the organisation six months before the contract date begins.
 There is no limit to the amount of incentive payments claimed for, providing the apprentice meets the criteria.